 So you decided to leap into freelancing?
 Excellent!
 I applaud you.
 But now what?
 Before doing anything, create a business plan.
 A plan will keep you on track towards hitting your income goals, and it will ensure that you stay focused.
 I conducted business without a plan for two years because I simply couldn't get the hang of planning.
 But when I incorporated a business plan, my income tripled and I managed my business ten times better.
 Business plans are worth it.

-If you need a fun and simple business plan template, we have one in The Shelancers Club!
+If you need a fun and simple business plan template, I have one right here!